avcourt/restful-pi/README.md

 This is a Flask app written in Python3.
 This app is a REST API backend to control the GPIO pins (turn on and off LEDs) of a Raspberry Pi by making HTTP requests to the `/pins` and `/pins/<id>` endpoints of the Flask webserver.

 ## HTTP Methods
 These requests use the standard HTTP requests `GET`, `POST`, `PUT`, and `DELETE`.
-We will also use `PATCH` for partial updates because we can then just send a state update to an existing pin endpoint.
+We will also use `PATCH` for partial updates to enable us to just send a `state` update to an existing pin endpoint.
 This will make sending requests through the Python `requests` library a little more succint, as we'll mainly be interested in changing the state for making our light show.

 The JSON model of the `pin` resource is:
 ```json